404src/exocore/_articles/ccna-summary.md

 ### 1.9.a Unicast (global, unique local, and link local)
 **Global** unicast ipv6 addresses are public addresses which can be used over the Internet.
 - Must register to be used.
 Because they are public addresses, it is expected that they are globally unique.
-- Originally defined as 2000::/3 block, now defined as all addresses which aren't reserved for other purposes.
+- Originally defined as **2000::/3** block, now defined as all addresses which aren't reserved for other purposes.

 **Unique** local IPv6 addresses are private addresses which cannot be used over the Internet.
 - Does not need to be registered.
 They can be used freely within internal networks and don't need to be globablly unique.
 Can't be routed over the Internet.
-- Uses address block FD00::/7
+- Uses address block **FD00::/7**

 **Link-local** IPv6 addresses are automatically generated on IPv6-enabled interfaces.
 Use command R1(config-if)#ipv6 enable on an interface to enable IPv6 on that interface
-- Uses address block FE80:://10
+- Uses address block **FE80:://10**, specified in RFC 4291
 - The interface ID is generated using EUI-64 rules.
 - Link-local means that these addresses are used for communication within a single link (subnet).
 Routers will not route packets with a link-local destination IPv6 address.
 - Common uses of link-local addresses:
-    - routing protocl peerings (OSPFv3 uses link-local addresses for neighbor adjacencies)
+    - routing protocol peerings (OSPFv3 uses link-local addresses for neighbor adjacencies)
     - next-hop addresses for static routes
     - Neighbor Discovery Protocol (NDP, IPv6's replacement for ARP) uses link-local addresses to function